 Remove all the factory duct hoses and discard.
-Unhook the cable to the OEM heater valve and push the tout thru the firewall.
-Remove all 5 nuts that hold OEM A/C unit to firewall (see figure 3).
-At this point the OEM A/C unit should be free and you can remove from the vehicle.
+Remove all 3 nuts that hold the heater unit unit to firewall (see figure 3).
+At this point the unit should be free and you can remove from the vehicle.
 Nothing on the OEM unit will be reused on this installation.

 DRAIN COOLANT FROM RADIATOR.
 Store safely to reuse or recycle accordingly.
-Cut heater hose approximately 1" from firewall.
+Cut heater hose approximately 1" from firewall (see figure 5B).
 Also, to prevent forgetting to refill the coolant when the installation is completed, do not put the cap back into place - instead put the cap to the side and cover radiator hole with a clean rag or something similar.

-THESE ARE THE PARTS YOU WILL FIND IN BAG KIT A
+THESE ARE THE PARTS YOU WILL FIND IN THE CONTROL BOX